Are there inadequate teacher resources for science?

-A recent study on STEM education in North American undergraduate programs noted that much learning is still focused on lectures (55%).
+A recent study on STEM education in North American undergraduate programs commented on inadequate teacher resources for science.
+It noted that much learning is still focused on lectures (55%).
 Another 27% feature more interactive lectures (involving some group work and responding to multiple choice questions with handheld clickers).
 Finally, 18% were based on student centered learning where the heavy focus is on group work and discussions.

 Based on past research we have understood that the lecturing style is among the least effective for teaching and engaging students.